microsoft/vscode-wiki/Search-Issues.md

 ![screen shot 2018-04-30 at 2 15 35 pm](https://user-images.githubusercontent.com/323878/39452722-1e2a6f48-4c88-11e8-84f8-5afad938d357.png)

 There may also be errors that only show up in the developer tools.
 Open the developer tools (Help > Toggle Developer Tools) and check the Console for errors.

+## Notes on regular expression support

+Text search uses two different sets of regular expression engines.
+The workspace is searched using [ripgrep](https://github.com/BurntSushi/ripgrep), which will use the Rust regex engine, and will fallback to PCRE2 if the regex fails to parse in the Rust regex engine.
+The Rust regex engine doesn't support some features like backreferences and look-around, so if you use those features, PCRE2 will be used.
+Open files are searched using the editor's own JS search implementation.
+Most of the time, you don't need to worry about this, but you may see an inconsistency in how some complex regexes are interpreted, and this can be an explanation.
+Especially when you see a regex interpreted one way when a file is open, and another way when it is not.

+Another potential issue is how newlines are handled between ripgrep and the editor.
+The editor normalizes newlines, so that you can match both CRLF and LF line endings just with `\n`.
+It's actually not possible to match `\r` explicitly in the editor because it is normalized away.
+When searching in the workspace, VS Code tries to rewrite a regex so that `\n` will match CRLF.
+But `\r\n` or `\s\n` will also match CRLF in closed files, but not in open files.